nixypanda/nixypanda/README.md

 # Hi there 👋

-I am Sherub Thakur.
 I deal with python every day.
 Sometimes I delve into Haskell.
 Exploring Rust and Nix these days.
 Actively avoid JS, PHP, Java and Go (not really).

 Outside tech, I am interested in philosophy, psychology, travelling and gaming.